SonarSource/SonarJS/docs/DEV.md

 ## Adding a rule

 ### Card stuff
-1. On [Kanban](https://github.com/SonarSource/SonarJS/projects/3), move card from "To do" to "In progress", The issue should be assigned to you automatically
+1. On [Kanban](https://github.com/SonarSource/SonarJS/projects/3), move card from "To do" to "In progress".
+The issue should be assigned to you automatically
 2. Comment on the issue linking to the [Rspec PR](https://github.com/SonarSource/rspec/pulls) if exists
-3. Rename issue to match Rspec name
+3. Rename issue to match RSPEC name
 4. Checkout new branch named `issue-1234`

 ### Implementing a rule
-Load the files from [Rspec](https://github.com/SonarSource/rspec#4-implement-the-rule) by running this command from the project's root:
+Generate rule metadata (JSON and HTML files) from [RSPEC](https://github.com/SonarSource/rspec#4-implement-the-rule) by running this command from the project's root:

 ```sh
 java -jar <location of rule-api jar> generate -rule S1234 [-branch <RSPEC branch>]